-The BDI-2 is a standardized assessment instrument, meaning it is given the same way following the same instructions and procedures each time it is given.
+The BDI-2NU is a standardized assessment instrument, meaning it is given the same way following the same instructions and procedures each time it is given.
 It is norm-based, meaning that scores are generated by the child's performance based on the performance of same-aged peers on the same items.
-Scores are explained below:
+Terms associated with assessment results are briefly explained below:

 Age equivalent - This indicates the age at which the raw score for a subdomain is typical.
 The age equivalent represents the raw score earned by children that age.
-Age equivalent conversions are found in the Examiner's Manual in Appendix A.
+Age equivalent conversions for the BDI-2NU are found in the Examiner's Manual in Appendix A.

 Subdomain scaled scores - Scaled scored are derived from raw scores and make it possible to compare a child's performance to same-aged peers.
-Scaled scores are listed on the Summary Profile and are found in the Examiner's Manual in Appendix B.
+Scaled scores for the BDI-2NU are listed on the Summary Profile (on the front page of a protocol or in the report printed from the BDI-2NU data manager and are found in the BDI-2NU Examiner's Manual in Appendix B.